masa-finance/subnet-42/README.vpn.md

    - The script will detect when you've solved it and continue automatically
    - Cookies will be saved to the `../cookies` directory

-This manual approach is more reliable for accounts that frequently encounter verification challenges.
+This manual approach is more reliable for accounts that frequently encounter verification challenges, as you can directly interact with the browser to complete any verification steps.

 ### 3️⃣ Launch Everything with One Command